khrynczenko/blog/content/posts/post-2021-03-31-arm-assembly-2.md

 into the registers.

 The interesting thing is that the stack grows downwards, i.e., towards the zero memory address.
-So when we push onto the stack we substract from the original memory address.
+So when we push onto the stack we subtract from the original memory address.
 When we pop, we add to this address.

-The essential part of working with stack is the `sp` register known as the **stack pointer**.
-It should always point to the top of the stack (or the bottom depending how you look at as it grow to zero).
+The essential part of working with the stack is the `sp` register known as the **stack pointer**.
+It should always point to the top of the stack (or the bottom depending on how you look at it as it grows to zero).

 So how do we put something on the stack?
-First we must allocate memory for new data.
+First, we must allocate memory for new data.
 We do it by subtracting from the stack pointer.

 ```arm32